fdrcdtrz/TETREES/README.md

 - Number and type of services.
 - Deadlines, packet loss rate, data rate, size, and impact.

 The loop `for i in range(num_services_type)` allows to generate the service types: this block can be customized as preferred.
-Then, the list `probabilities` allows to bias the occurrence of certain service types: with the baseline setup, service type 7 appears more frequently, which represents a higher demand for that kind of service.
+The list `probabilities` allows to bias the occurrence of certain service types: with the baseline setup, service type 7 appears more frequently, which represents a higher demand for that kind of service.
 Then, for each simulated service in `num_services`, a corresponding type is selected cyclically from the probabilities list, generating the array `service_requests`.

 ### 🔎Resources